mosguinz/MATH325/Homework/hw5.md

 ### (f) The dimension of a vector space $V$.

-...is the number of vectors in the basis of $V$.
+...is the number of nonlinear vectors that make up a basis of $V$.

 ## 2. Determine if the following sets are subspaces of $\R^3$.
 Justify your answer.